 How Should I Prepare for My Recovery?

 There are several things you should do to prepare for your recovery.
 The most important thing you can do in this regard is preparing your recovery room.
 After your procedure, you will want to have a relaxing environment to rest in for a few days.
-Make sure you have everything you need for your comfort, such as a blanket, plenty of pillows, a relaxing source of entertainment and a table, desk or nightstand nearby to keep plenty of water.
+Make sure you have everything you need for your comforts, such as a blanket, plenty of pillows, a relaxing source of entertainment, and a table, desk, or nightstand nearby to keep plenty of water.

 What Should I Expect During My Initial Consultation?